 Next to the little tower is the Mauritshuis, former living quarters of a Dutch count.
 The Mauritshuis is now a museum with an interesting collection of paintings, many from the period of the Golden age: Vermeer, Rembrandt, Jan Steen and Frans Hals as wells as Dutch and Flemish work from 1400 to 1800.
-While the museum is undergoing a renovation, many of the works are on display at the Gemeentemuseum.
-Mid 2014, the Mauritshuis will reopen.

 2. Panorama Mesdag